asyncapi/website/pages/blog/api-first-with-asyncapi.md

 - First, write the OpenAPI definition, collaborating between API providers and API consumers.
 - Then, use OpenAPI Generator, either the maven plugin or a CLI, to generate some DTOs and interfaces from your OpenAPI definition.
-- Implementing the generated interfaces you can create a service for the API.
+- Implementing the generated interfaces, you can create a service for the API.
 - As a client, you can use generated the interfaces to consume the API with some HTTP client generated behind the scenes.

 When doing API-First with AsyncAPI, the process is similar.
 After you generate some interfaces and DTOs from your API definition, you use the generated interfaces to produce messages, sending them to the broker, and implement them to consume messages from the broker.